-But the critics of modernization decry the abuses it often creates.
+But critics of modernization decry the abuses it often creates.
 Not all modern innovations are beneficial.
-The increased emphasis on individual rights can weaken a person’s sense of belonging to & identity in a family & community.
-It guts loyalty to worth-while traditions and customs.
-Modernization builds new weapons that may encourage their inventors to assume they’re thus superior, and use them to subjugate & dominate those they deem inferior, appropriating their land for resources.
+The increased emphasis on individual rights can weaken a person’s sense of belonging to and identity in a family and community.
+It weakens loyalty to valuable traditions and customs.
+Modernization builds new weapons that may encourage their inventors to assume they’re superior, then use them to subjugate and dominate those they deem inferior, appropriating their land and resources.

 During the last half of the 19th C, Frederic Nietzsche made the case for atheism.
-Son of a Lutheran pastor, Nietzsche received an education in theology & philology at the Universities of Bonn & Leipzig.
+Son of a Lutheran pastor, Nietzsche received an education in theology and philology at the Universities of Bonn and Leipzig.

-A musician himself, Nietzsche became friends with the composer Richard Wagner, who like Nietzsche, admired the atheist Schopenhauer.
+An amateur musician, Nietzsche became friends with composer Richard Wagner, who like Nietzsche, admired the atheist Schopenhauer.

-So Nietzsche embraced what have to be called non-rational ideas as the source for creativity, what he called “true living,” and art.
-Giving and early indication his a fracturing mind, he identified as a follower of Dionysus, god of sexual debauchery & drunkenness.
-And as would be expected, he indicted Christianity as promoting all that which he despised as weak.
-He hated its emphasis on humility and its acceptance of the role of guilt in aiming to better people by moving them to repentance and a renouncing of self.
-For Nietzsche, self was the only savior.
-He advocated that people exalt self and unapologetically assert their quest for power.
-He coined the term Übermensch, the superman whose been utterly liberated from the out-dated mores of Biblical Christianity & governed by nothing but truth & reason, decides what’s right or wrong by nothing more than personal autonomy.
+So Nietzsche embraced what has to be called non-rational ideas as the source for creativity, what he called “true living,” and art.
+An early indication his mind was fracturing, he identified as a follower of Dionysus, god of sexual debauchery and drunkenness.
+It’s no surprise he indicted Christianity as promoting all that which was weak.
+He hated its emphasis on humility and its acceptance of the role of guilt in aiming to better people by moving them to repentance and renouncing self.
+For Nietzsche, the self was the savior.
+He advocated for people to exalt themselves and unapologetically assert their quest for power.
+He coined the term Übermensch, the superman whose been utterly liberated from the outdated mores of Biblical Christianity and governed by nothing but truth and reason.
+This superman decides for himself what’s right or wrong.

 Nietzsche claimed “God is dead,” so no absolutes exist.
 There were no facts, only interpretations.
-Many creatives; authors, painters, & researchers were inspired by Nietzsche & used his writings as inspiration.
+Many creatives; authors, painters, and researchers were inspired by Nietzsche and used his writings as inspiration.

-It was at this time that advocates for what was called comparative religions argued Christianity ought to be studied as just one of a several religions rather than from a confessional perspective that views it as TRUE.
+It was at this time that advocates for what was called comparative religions argued Christianity ought to be studied as just one of several religions rather than from a confessional perspective that views it as TRUE.
 The assumption was that religion, just like everything else, had evolved from a primitive to a more complex state.
-A comparative study might find the core idea that united all religions, just as paleontologists were looking for the common ancestor to man and apes.
-There was a missing link for man & his religion they assumed.
+A comparative study might find the core idea that united all religions, just as paleontologists looked for the common ancestor to man and apes.

-By the 2nd half of the 19th C, derivations of the word “secular,” along with new words like agnostic, & eugenics, were part of European vocabularies.
+By the second half of the 19th C, derivations of the word “secular,” along with new words like agnostic, and eugenics, were part of European vocabularies.
 Secularization was identified with an emerging modernist separation of morality from traditional religion.

-Thomas Huxley minted the word agnostic to distinguish mere skeptics from hardboiled atheists.
-It seems his development of the term may have actually helped many students, academics, and members of the upper classes in Victorian England shed traditional religious faith & embrace a Rationalist-styled unbelief.
+Thomas Huxley minted the word agnostic to distinguish mere skeptics from hard-boiled atheists.
+It seems his development of the term may have actually helped many students, academics, and members of the upper classes in Victorian England shed traditional religious faith and embrace Rationalist-styled unbelief.
 They did so because they could now express their growing discomfort with supernaturalism without having to go all the way and declaim any belief in a Supreme being.
-In other words, it gave them some philosophical wiggle room.
+It provided some philosophical wiggle room.

 Francis Galton introduced the word eugenics in 1883 to designate efforts to make the human race better by “improved” breeding.
 Galton, an evolutionary scientist, believed eugenics would favor the fittest human beings and suppress the birth of the unfit.

-In 1874 John Draper published the hugely influential History of the Conflict between Science and Religion, in which he said religion is the inveterate enemy of reason & science.
-European society in particular saw a collapse of the political, religious, & social masters that had steered it for centuries.
-In their place intellectuals emerged who sought for a secular substitute to traditional religion.
+In 1874 John Draper published the hugely influential History of the Conflict between Science and Religion, in which he said religion is the inveterate enemy of reason and science.
+European society in particular saw a collapse of the political, religious, and social masters that had steered it for centuries.
+In their place intellectuals emerged who sought a secular substitute to traditional religion.

 They began to wonder if they could remain “orthodox” while becoming “modern” Christians.

-Others, like Bishop Samuel Wilberforce boldly declared Darwin’s ideas were incompatible with Scripture.
+Others, like Bishop Samuel Wilberforce, boldly declared Darwin’s ideas incompatible with Scripture.
 In 1860, Wilberforce published a well-crafted and lengthy response to the Origin of Species.
-He praised Darwin’s research and engaging style, and even gave a nod to Darwin’s admission to being a Christian.
+He praised Darwin’s research and engaging style and even gave a nod to Darwin’s admission to being a Christian.
 But Wilberforce was careful to mark out many of Darwin’s claims as erroneously conceived.